Takako Hashimoto

 Can cross-lingual information cascades be predicted on twitter?

 In International Conference on Social Informatics, pages 457–472.
-Springer.
+Springer. - Kitada et al., 2015

-Kitada, T., Kazama, K., Toriumi, T. S. F., Kurihara, A., Shinoda, K., Noda, I., and Saito, K. (2015).
+Kitada, T., Kazama, K., Toriumi, T. S. F., Kurihara, A., Shinoda, K., Noda, I.,

 Analysis and visualization of topic series using tweets in great east japan earthquake.

-In The 29th Annual Conference of the Japanese Society for Artificial Intelligence, 2B3-NFC-02a-1.
+In The 29th Annual Conference of the Japanese Society for Artificial Intelligence, 2B3-NFC-02a-1. - Kudo, 2006

 Kudo, T. (2006).